BUBBLE

 BUBBLE 1

 The payload of BUBBLE 1 came from the Institute of Space Systems (IRS) at the University of Stuttgart.
-It consisted of two sensors that measured the brightness of the sky.
-The measurement was carried out at daytime in order to record the decrease in scattered light during the ascent.
-In other words: how black is the sky at an altitude of 30 km?
-A GoPro mounted above the gondola recorded approximately the first half of the ascent before the battery was exhausted.
-This was expected, as the camera had only been mounted shortly before take-off and was equipped with no additional battery and little thermal insulation.
+It consisted of two sensors that measure the brightness of the sky.
+The measurement was carried out during the daytime to record the decrease in scattered light during the ascent.
+In other words: How black is the sky at an altitude of 30 km?
+A GoPro mounted above the gondola recorded approximately the first half of the ascent before the battery ran out.
+This was expected, as the camera was mounted shortly before launch and was equipped with no additional battery and only minimal thermal insulation.

 BUBBLE 2

-The development of BUBBLE 2 began in July 2019.
-In addition to fixing some software problems, the mechanical structure of the nacelle was also improved for BUBBLE 2.
-Better thermal management and more favorable aerodynamic properties were the goals of these changes.
-The shielding of the electronic components was also revised in order to minimize electromagnetic interference.
-Two further payloads will fly on BUBBLE 2.
-A LoRa module for testing two-way communication and an Iridium module for telemetry downlink via satellite.
+Development of BUBBLE 2 began in July 2019.
+In addition to fixing some software issues, the mechanical structure of the gondola was also improved for BUBBLE 2.
+The goals of these changes were to achieve better thermal management and more favorable aerodynamic properties.
+The shielding of the electronic components was also redesigned to minimize electromagnetic interference.
+Two additional payloads will fly on BUBBLE 2: a LoRa module for testing two-way communication and an Iridium module for satellite telemetry downlink.

 BUBBLE 3

-For the third iteration of BUBBLE, we used a new nacelle design that was easier to assemble than the double pyramid shape of the previous missions.
-Inside, an easily adaptable racking system was implemented to accommodate the various payloads.
-The payloads contained temperature sensors to obtain high-resolution temperature data from different areas of the nacelle.
-The prototype of a flight termination system, which will later cut the cord between the balloon and the parachute, was also tested.
+For the third iteration of BUBBLE, we used a new gondola design that was easier to assemble than the double pyramid shape used in previous missions.
+Inside, an easily adaptable shelving system was implemented to accommodate the various payloads.
+The payloads included temperature sensors to obtain spatially high-resolution temperature data from different areas of the gondola.
+In addition, a prototype flight termination system was tested, which will later be used to cut the cord between the balloon and the parachute.

 Commercial Payloads

-If you are interested in launching a payload with the successor of BUBBLE, our project PARSEC, please contact us!
-We are happy to accept any commercial payload that is to be tested on weather balloons.
-We also offer various interfaces for operating the experiments, we would be happy to discuss the details with you.
+If you are interested in launching a payload with the successor to BUBBLE, our PARSEC project, then please contact us!
+We are happy to accept any commercial payload that needs to be tested on weather balloons.
+We also offer various interfaces for conducting experiments, and we would be happy to discuss the details with you.

 Timeline